 - a.
 Routine maintenance and inspection - b.
 Scheduled maintenance windows and scheduling practices for planned outages - c.
-Marker and handhole inspection and repair - d.
+Marker and handhole inspection and repair

+- d.
 Handling of unscheduled outages and customer problem reports - e.
 What service level agreement is included and what alternative service levels may be available at additional cost - f.
 What agreements are in place with applicable utilities and utility contractors for emergency restoration - g.
 Repair of fiber breaks - h.
 Mean time to repair - i.
-Replacement of damaged fiber - Post repair testing - k.
+Replacement of damaged fiber - j.
+Post repair testing - k.
 Replacement of fiber that no longer meets specifications - I. Policies for customer notification regarding maintenance - m.
 Process for changing procedures, including customer notification practices - n.
 Process for moves, adds, and changes - o.
-Process for and costs related to responding to locate requests - Category 1 Network Equipment for Leased Dark Fiber or Self-Provisioned Network -Applicant Purchase of Equipment - Applicant requires network equipment to place circuits into service at 10Gbps once leased dark fiber is available. - i.
-Network equipment should be Hewlett Packard or functionally equivalent equipment. - ii.
-Quantities and sample equipment which can be used to determine specifications are as follows: 2x HP/J9990A or 4x J9151A. - iii.
-The new school, Liberty Peak, will require 1x HP 5406ZL2 switch or functionally equivalent equipment. - b.
+Process for and costs related to responding to locate requests - 5.
+Category 1 Network Equipment for Leased Dark Fiber or Self-Provisioned Network -Applicant Purchase of Equipment - a.
+Applicant requires network equipment to place circuits into service at 1Gbps and 10Gbps once leased dark fiber is available. - i.
+Network equipment, as recommended - ii.
+For Individual Sites: - 1.
+Port Count, as recommended - Features Power over Ethernet; Ability to Upgrade with line card swap; SFP integration; - b.
 Each respondent is required to complete the attached pricing sheet with this RFP. - c.
 Network equipment for leased dark fiber may be bid as a stand-alone service by anyone, even if they are not bidding on any fiber service. - 6.
 Category 1 Network Equipment for leased dark fiber-Managed Service bundled with the needed Equipment